PAAT0/Scrcpy/README.md

 ## How To Install:

 ### Step 1:
-Download Scrcpy from this repository.
+Download the version of Scrcpy suitable for your operating system from this repository.
+The most common scrcpy-win64-v3.1.zip for Windows

 ### Step 2:
 Extract the files and download the program for your operating system